simonjoom/react-native-project/README.md

 Every folder in ./src/src/views/admin/ is the same structure as ./src/src/views/admin/shop

+**to be hired and work on this project you have to understand what the folder shop implies:**

 Please first refer to ./src/src/views/admin/shop

 ./src/src/views/admin/shop will be (i think) the main root of my database.